FREQUENTLY ASKED QUESTIONS

 With an emphasis on technology in this educational model, how much “screen time” do students have every day?

-Discovery (Elementary) Studio:
+Discovery (Upper Elementary) Studio:

 Technology is a useful tool and we are excited for our students to learn how to use computers to access information, communicate effectively, and learn independently.
 Our students use their personal Chromebooks during some of their morning Core Skills time and for portions of their afternoon projects, which can typically add up to anywhere from 1.5 - 3 hours per day.
 A student-created Internet Use Policy ensures technology tools are used appropriately.